Christmas yule log

 More Winter Recipes You will Like:

-Let’s start with the cake.
-Making this cake is pretty easy and the baking time is so short, that it makes up for the rest of the process.
-Let’s start with separating the egg yolks and whites.
-Place the whites in a bowl and set them aside.
-Add sugar to the bowl with the yolks and using a hand blender or a whisk, whip them till the sugar gets dissolved into the yolks and you get a yellowish ribbon like consistency.
+• Add sugar to the bowl with the yolks and using a hand blender or a whisk, whip them till the sugar gets dissolved into the yolks and you get a yellowish ribbon-like consistency.

-In a separate bowl, mix together the flour, baking powder, cocoa powder, and salt.
-Add to the bowl containing the egg yellow mix and combine everything to get a chocolatey mixture.
-Cover and set aside.
+• Add the dry ingredients to the bowl containing the egg yolk mix and combine everything to get a chocolatey mixture.

 Cake mix

-Preheat the oven to 350 degrees F and line a large baking tray with parchment paper.
-Now we can get to the egg whites.
-Using the hand blender, whip them till you get stiff peaks.
-This will take about 3-5 minutes.
-Remember to wash off and completely dry the hand blender attachments before you use them in the egg whites or else the egg whites will get destroyed.
+• Remember to wash off and completely dry the hand blender attachments before you use them in the egg whites or else the egg whites will get destroyed.

 Egg whites for yule log